Today’s Follow Friday is about Caring for Your Family Papers and how the Northeast Document Conservation Center (NEDCC) can help.

 NEDCC’s Preservation Leaflets cover a range of topics from the ideal storage environment to care of photographs to planning and prioritizing for preservation.

 As I have said in the past, however, I cannot recommend Light Impressions for small individual orders.
 I think they have great products, but their order fulfillment for anything other than large institutional orders is just plain awful.
 You can get archival sleeves for your photographs and acid-free boxes from Hollinger Metal Edge.
-Hollinger will fill your order promptly and, of course, supplies top-quality archival products at a fair price.
+Hollinger will fill your order promptly and supplies top-quality archival products at a fair price.
 I have no financial interest in either company.

-On Tuesday, I’ll post a list of supplies from Hollinger that any family historian can use.
+Here’s a list of supplies from Hollinger that any family historian can use.
 I had a lot of questions at Jamboree about family papers and their care, so stay tuned for more on this topic.